espruino/EspruinoDocs/Modules.md

 // prints 42
 ```

+**Note:**

-**Note:** Modules written to Espruino's flash memory can only have names that
-are a maximum of 8 characters long.
+* Modules written to Espruino's flash memory can only have names that are a maximum of 8 characters long.
+* If you are adding a module using a Templated String (as in the example above) be aware that **escape characters inside strings need double-escaping** - eg. `"\n"` must become `"\\n"`.
+To avoid doing this manually you can use the [Espruino File Converter](https://www.espruino.com/File+Converter) page.

-**Note:** The Espruino Web IDE and Command-line tools will be unaware of extra modules inside Espruino.
-When uploading code they may attempt to find your module online and complain that the module is not found, but once uploaded your code will still work fine.
+* The Espruino Web IDE and Command-line tools will be unaware of extra modules in Storage.
+When uploading code they may attempt to find the module online and re-upload it, or complain that the module is not found.
+Make sure there isn't a module of the same name in http://www.espruino.com/modules/

 #### Load Module from NPM